twidi/streamdeckfs/README.md

 So you can easily change how this background should look in one place, affecting all keys referencing this background.
 All configuration options are inherited.
 In this example the image defined by `IMAGE;ref=:toggle:background` will inherit the `name`, `layer`, `draw`, `coords`, `width` and `fill`.
 But these can be overridden.
 If you want to change the color but still have a rectangle, you can use `IMAGE;ref=toggle:background;fill=red`, and you'll have a red rectangle as the background.

 Last important thing about references: you can have references of references (of references, etc.).
-Just be careful to avoid cyclic references, as it's not checked, and `streamdeckify` may crash.
+Just be careful to avoid cyclic references, as it's not checked, and `streamdeckfs` may crash.

 ## References configuration